-This year, Southern Arizona will celebrate 10 years of progress in controlling buffelgrass!
-Join with your fellow volunteers, friends and neighbors with our region’s annual hands-on day of environmental restoration.
-Help prevent overtaking of natural habitats and reduce fire risk both in our region’s abundant open spaces and right within our own neighborhoods, by removing buffelgrass, fountaingrass, and other invasive species!
+This year, Southern Arizona celebrated 10 years of progress in controlling buffelgrass!
+You can help prevent overtaking of natural habitats and reduce fire risk both in our region’s abundant open spaces and right within our own neighborhoods, by removing buffelgrass, fountaingrass, and other invasive species!

 Opportunities to assist are available at a variety of sites throughout the region.
-Register for a site near you!
+Look for upcoming projects near you – email or call (520) 837-6832 for assistance in connecting with a nearby site.

 Buffelgrass Threatens the Sonoran Desert and Tucson